FUenal/FUenal/README.md

 ### About Me
-I am a Cyber Security Analyst with a strong background in machine learning & data engineering with **5+ years of experience**.
+I am a Cybersecurity Specialist with a strong background in data science, data engineering, & generative AI, boasting **9+ years of experience**.

-🔥 My true passion is using data science and machine learning engineering across domains. <br/>
+🔥 My true passion is using data science and AI across knowledge domains. <br/>

-💛 Secretly in love with cyber security and detection engineering. <br/>
+💛 Secretly in love with cybersecurity and detection engineering, vulnerability management, and incident triage. <br/>

 🎨 I enjoy sharing my knowledge through creating content about data science and cybersecurity (see videos below).

 🪙 I am a time-series and forecasting enthusiast. <br/>

-👱🏻 Because I am not 100% a robot, I am also excited about SciFi, psychology, world music, hiking, yoga and meditation 🧘‍♂️. <br/>
+👱🏻 Because I am not 100% a robot, I am also excited about SciFi, psychology, world music, hiking, yoga, and meditation 🧘‍♂️. <br/>

-👉 Check out [**Portfolio Webpage**](https://dataiq.netlify.app/), where you will find projects that showcase how I design, train, serve, and monitor data science projects.
+👉 Check out [**Portfolio Webpage**](https://fuenal.github.io/), where you will find projects that showcase how I design, train, serve, and monitor data science projects.

 -----